 Let’s look at each block independently.

-- Opportunities: Far from the discomfort of understanding your limitations, the ‘Opportunities’ section covers any external environment that supports your efforts.
-There are an infinite number of opportunities that a game development studio can receive, at least if you know how to look for them, so we will not give any examples here.
+• Opportunities: Far from the discomfort of understanding your limitations, the ‘Opportunities’ section covers any external environment that supports your efforts.
+There are an infinite number of opportunities that an indiegamedev studio can receive, at least if you know how to look for them, so we will not give any examples here.
 Before we continue, however, let’s remember that this and the next part of the SWOT matrix are dedicated to external influences.
 For internal influences, you can group them under the categories of ‘strengths’ and ‘weaknesses’.

 Start to think of new possible genre of games, or games that could be associated with other type of players interest, like for example, people that like to see grass grow, or people that like to play tomato throwing wars, or puzzles of siamese cats.